Same-day Filing

 Step Three: File Your Articles of Organization

-Filing the Articles of Organization marks the official creation point for an LLC.
+Articles of Organization marks the official creation point for an LLC.
 It is to an LLC what the Certificate of Incorporation is to a corporate entity.
 It can be mailed to the New York Department of State or filed online, and it must include the following:

 • The Name of the LLC

-• The New York county it will be located
+• The New York County it will be located

 • A valid New York address where the Secretary of State can mail legal documents to the LLC